-You will have worked up a thirst for some culture and heritage at this stage, so why not pop into Portumna Castle and gardens?
-It's just a quick bike ride away.
-Here you can savour the lemon cheesecake the castle café is renowned for.
+You will have worked up a thirst for some culture and heritage at this stage, so why not pop into Portumna Castle and Gardens It's just a quick bike ride away.
+Here you can visit the CatoCa café at the Castle and savour the lemon cheesecake which it is renowned for.
 Across the bridge grab lunch in the Ferry Inn before heading off on foot for an afternoon taster of the Hymany Way.
 This multi-day hike traverses the most beautiful and least explored areas of Irelands Hidden Heartlands.
-Along this Blueway trail, you will travel through the Shannon Callows, famous for their birdlife.
-Top-tip don't forget to look up for the chance to see the White-Tailed -Sea-Eagles circling overhead.
+Along this Blueway trail, will travel alongside the Shannon Callows famous for it's birdlife.
+Top-tip don't forget to look up for the chance to see the White-Tailed-Sea-Eagles circling overhead.